viamrobotics/micro-rdk/examples/modular-drivers/README.md

 ```

 When prompted by the template, the project was named
-`micro-rdk-esp32-sensor-examples` and `esp32` selected for the target
+`micro-rdk-modular-driver-example` and `esp32` selected for the target
 platform.
 The generated project has the form of a library crate, where
 `src/lib.rs` defines an initially empty implementation of the
 well-known Micro-RDK module entry point `register_models`: